tangentsoft/pidp8i/doc/os8-run.md

 * Add restart command.
 * Allow whitespace on the pal8 command line.
 * Allow passing in of arguments to PAL8.
+* Add sanity check parse of sub-commands to confirm command. **OR** Change the begin command to treat _argument_ not as a full command, but merely a device from which to fetch the command.
+Maybe make _argument_ optional.

 ### <a id="license"></a>License